ndgigliotti/dsc-phase-3-project/README.md

 ## Feature Explanations

-Note that I have renamed some of the features from the original dataset to make them easier to interpret.
+Note that I have renamed, added, or removed some features.

 #### Client Information